rohan-varma/bunnybeta/bunny/README.md

 > bunny-start.sh

+## Installation

-And visit the homepage (defaults to localhost:5000) to set up
+Open the bunny homepage in your browser (defaults to localhost:5000) and follow the instructions there